2575 Alston Drive,

 East Lake’s history is truly moving so we think it is worth sharing.
 Tom Bendelow originally designed the East Lake course as a golfing accompaniment for the members of the Atlanta Athletic Club.
 The course was laid out in the suburbs of Atlanta on the site of an old amusement park and the course opened for play in July 1908.
 A young six-year old called Bob was at the East Lake opening ceremony in the company of his father, Colonel Robert P. Jones.

-A charity with great vision bought East Lake in 1993 and decided to rebuild the course as a tribute to Bobby Jones.
 In 1994, Rees Jones was called in.
-Using the original drawings, Donald Ross’s original 1926 design was re-born.
+Using the original drawings, Donald Ross’s 1926 design was re-born.
 Today’s East Lake is the driving force behind the effort to revitalise this Atlanta neighbourhood.
 All profits from the club go to support the East Lake Community Foundation and as a consequence East Lake now stands as a symbol of hope as well as tradition.

 We raise our glass to East Lake but we’ve just noticed that we haven’t mentioned anything about the course... click here to find out more or scroll down to read the course reviews.

-In addition to hosting the 1963 Ryder Cup matches, East Lake played host to the 2001 US Amateur Championship.
-East Lake is also host venue for the Tour Championship, which has been held consecutively here in Atlanta since 2004.
+In addition to staging the 1963 Ryder Cup matches, East Lake also held the 2001 US Amateur Championship which was claimed by Bubba Dickerson, winning the last two holes of the 36-hole final for a thrilling 1-up victory.
+East Lake is also host venue for the season-ending Tour Championship, which has been held consecutively here in Atlanta since 2004.

 East Lake, like Los Angeles Country Club, is a city course hemmed in in its entirety by a perimeter fence.
 The course is built on gently rolling hills and with the exception of holes 4, 6, 8 and 17, the holes are routed east-west to play directly into the wind or down wind.
 After a gentle starter into the wind, the par three second hole plays down wind.
 Gently sloping hills and typical at East Lake as are shaved fall-off areas surrounding the green.